Table of Contents

-The exception clause is found in Matthew 5:32 and 19:9.
-Jesus said, “But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery.”; “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”
+The exception clause for divorce is found in Matthew 5:32 and 19:9.
+Jesus said, “But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery”; “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”

 These verses mean that if a person gets a divorce and then remarries, it is considered adultery unless the exception clause is in effect.
 The phrase “marital unfaithfulness” is a translation of the Greek word porneia, the word from which we get our modern word “pornography.”
 The essential meaning of porneia is “sexual perversion.”
 In Greek literature around the same time as the New Testament, porneia was used to refer to adultery, fornication, prostitution, incest, and idolatry.

-If one spouse commits adultery, or any act of sexual perversion, and a divorce results, the “innocent” spouse is free to remarry without being considered adulterous.
+If one spouse commits adultery, or any act of sexual perversion, and an ending of marriage results, the “innocent” spouse is free to remarry without being considered adulterous.

 In His service,